tbranyen/diffhtml/packages/diffhtml-website/pages/transitions.md

 ## <a href="#states">States</a>

+The following states are available to hook into through the Virtual DOM operations.

 - [**attached**](#attached)
 - [**detached**](#detached)
 - [**replaced**](#replaced)
 - [**attributeChanged**](#attribute-changed)
 - [**textChanged**](#text-changed)

-There are many states you can listen to, they get added globally and allow you to do filtering.
-You add them using the `addTransitionState` method.

 ```js
 import { addTransitionState } from 'diffhtml';